');

 About Garden City, UT

-Garden City is a small community in Utah with a population of 545 residents.
-The median household income is $62,750 per year, which is near the national average.
-The median age in Garden City is 42.5 years.
+Garden City is a small community located in Utah with a population of 545 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $62,750 per year, which is 16% below the national median of $75,149.
+The median age of 42.5 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How Garden City Ranks in Utah